 As Robotic Process Automation (RPA) and Artificial Intelligence (AI) quickly become part of the nomenclature for Shared Services, almost every conference topic or vendor pitch includes mention of the terms.
 While the world is exploding with excitement, the reality of penetration rates continues to lag far behind the hype.
 How do you sort through the sales pitches and get started on a path that will quickly yield success?
 An important first step is to understand the candid experiences of peers in an environment that prohibits vendors and consultants, with discussions that are private and confidential.
 This paper gives you some highlights, with all the details available to companies who have a Peeriosity membership.

 A recent PeercastTM in the Accounts Receivable (O2C) research area featured a company with over $50B in annual revenue and operations in over 70 countries around the globe.
 In the middle of a four-year journey to transition Accounts Receivable from a country-by-country model to Shared Services, they now have the opportunity to leverage a common design for each regional center, where the complexities of trying to get approval or buy-in at the country level are no longer an issue.
 Our feature company used RPA and proven industry solutions to standardize and automate work processes as part of the transition to a Shared Services delivery model.

-As described by the feature company, RPA automates routine processes, similar to a sophisticated Excel Macro, by adding the capability to work between multiple systems as a part of the automated sequence of tasks that were previously performed by a human operator.
-For the feature company, the simplest approach was to use RPA to automate process steps as they currently exist; however, with different processes by country, the better option was to standardize and leverage proven industry best practices and then automate the new an improved process flow.
+As described by the featured company, RPA automates routine processes, similar to a sophisticated Excel Macro, by adding the capability to work between multiple systems as a part of the automated sequence of tasks that were previously performed by a human operator.
+For the featured company, the simplest approach was to use RPA to automate process steps as they currently exist; however, with different processes by country, the better option was to standardize and leverage proven industry best practices and then automate the new and improved process flow.